Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Desember 2024 05.24.58 UTC
+- WIB: Sabtu, 28 Desember 2024 06.22.38 UTC
-- WITA: Sabtu, 28 Desember 2024 06.24.58 UTC
+- WITA: Sabtu, 28 Desember 2024 07.22.38 UTC
-- WIT: Sabtu, 28 Desember 2024 07.24.58 UTC
+- WIT: Sabtu, 28 Desember 2024 08.22.38 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success